PCRuniversum/PCRedux/paper/paper.md

 # Summary

-Data having a characteristic sigmoid ('S'-shaped) curves are commonly found in experimental data.
+Data having a characteristic sigmoid ('S'-shaped) curves are found in many experiments.
 An example are amplification curve data from quantitative Polyerase Chain Reaction (qPCR) experiments.
 There are numerous software packages for R for the analysis of qPCR data [@pabinger_survey_2014, @rodiger_r_2015]. so far, there was no R package, which